dovahcrow/anchor-skeleton/README.md

 ## Features
 * Rust test only: All tests (integration, unit) are written in Rust so they will also be checked by the compiler.
 No Typescript based tests.
 * CI integration: CI automatically deploys the project to devnet and run all the tests in Github Action.
-* Feature based Program ID switch: switch program_id based on cargo features: by default the program_id will be the one decalre in `lib.rs` (production program-id).
+* Feature based Program ID switch: switch the `declare_id` in `lib.rs` based on cargo features: by default the program_id will be the one declared in `lib.rs` (production program-id).
-  If the `dev` feature is enabled (enabled by default in the Justfile), the program_id will be loaded from `programs/contract-skeleton/key.json` (dev program-id).
+  If the `dev` cargo feature is enabled (enabled by default in the Justfile), the `declare_id` will be the one loaded from `programs/contract-skeleton/key.json` (dev program-id).
   You can use `just keygen contract-skeleton` to generate a new one.
-* Battery included: the skeleton demonstrates the usage of errors, events, examples and integration tests.
+* Battery included: the skeleton demonstrates the usage of errors, events, examples and integration tests and is immediately deployable and testable.

 ## Prerequisites